 The Delta Reserve Business card also helps you earn Delta SkyMiles elite status.
 You’ll get 15,000 Medallion Qualification Miles (MQMs) after spending $30,000 in purchases in a calendar year.
 Plus you’ll enjoy benefits like a Global Entry or TSA PreCheck application fee and a Delta Companion Certificate.

-If you’re a Marriott loyalist who wants lots of bonus categories to earn Marriott Bonvoy points and a fast track to Marriott Bonvoy status, then the Marriott Bonvoy Business card might be a good option for you.
+If you’re a Marriott loyalist who wants lots of ways to earn Marriott Bonvoy points and a fast track to Marriott Bonvoy elite status, then the Marriott Bonvoy Business card might be a good option for you.

 With this card, you’ll earn: